-The denominator is the number of CT scans of the head obtained on or within 30 days after the date of evaluation for atraumatic seizure among children, ages 1 through 17 years, within the measurement year.
+The denominator is the number of CT scans of the head obtained on or within 30 days after the date of evaluation for atraumatic headache among children, ages 4 through 17 years, within the measurement year.

-Eligible children must be 1 through 17 years of age during the measurement year for which imaging is obtained and must be continuously enrolled in their insurance plan during both the measurement year and the year prior.
+Eligible children must be ages 4 through 17 years during the measurement year for which imaging is obtained and must be continuously enrolled in their insurance plan during both the measurement year and the year prior.
 Imaging may be obtained in any department of the hospital or at sites outside the hospital, such as free-standing imaging facilities and EDs.
-Each scan obtained on or within 30 days after the date of evaluation of atraumatic seizure is the event used in the calculation.
-A list of codes for imaging studies of the head (CT) are shown in Table 1 [=IMG1]; codes to identify atraumatic seizure are shown in Table 2 [=IMG2].
-Atraumatic seizure must be diagnosed on the day of or up to 30 days prior to imaging.
-Atraumatic seizures are those not associated with trauma occurring in the past 7 days.
+Each scan obtained on or within the 30 days after the date of evaluation for atraumatic headache is the event used in the calculation.
+A list of codes for imaging studies of the head (CT) are shown in Table 1 [=IMG1].
+Codes to identify atraumatic headache are shown in Table 2 [=IMG3] (see Supporting Documents for tables).
+Atraumatic headache must be diagnosed on the day of or up to 30 days prior to imaging.
+Atraumatic headaches are those not associated with trauma occurring in the past 7 days.